maxpete121/fs-journal/notes/06-mvc.md

 }

-using static in front of a new function in your model will make it so it isnt part of thr class its in
+using static in front of a new function in your model will make it accessible